 Absolutely!
 Please note that due to processing cycles both at EducationMatters and your post-secondary institution, there will be occasions when funds are deposited into your account after the fee deadline.
 It is your responsibility to notify your post-secondary institution that award money will be issued on your behalf.
 EducationMatters does not provide an advance listing of award recipients to your program.
-When you are registering and having your payment activation form stamped, please discuss your award with them, and have them make a note on your file.

 Awards are tenable at eligible post-secondary institutions as defined by the award Terms of Reference.
 Normally, award recipients must be registered as full-time students in a post-secondary program of study leading to a baccalaureate degree, diploma, apprenticeship, or certificate.